Andrea and Barry Coleman in Lesotho

 Working with local people, they developed a vehicle management system that ensured vehicles were safe and reliable and was able to deliver zero-breakdown transport for health workers.

 In 2016 Riders transferred to entirely African leadership.
 The founders remain involved.
-Andrea is the CEO of Two Wheels for Life, a partner organisation to Riders, raising funds in the world of motorcycle racing and beyond and offers other services to support Riders’ work.
+Andrea is the CEO of Two Wheels for Life, a partner organisation to Riders, raising funds in the world of motorcycle racing and offering other services such as grant writing, PR & media to support Riders’ work.
+Barry is on the board of both Riders and Two Wheels for Life and continues to provide guidance.
 Randy continues to work as an ambassador for both organisations.
-And Barry is on the board of both Riders and Two Wheels for Life.
-He continues to offer his expertise and professional advice.

 - Chairman – Brendan Donohoe.